 At dawn on October 18, 1916, Private Harry Farr of the British Expeditionary Force (BEF) is executed for cowardice after he refused to go forward into the front-line trenches on the Western Front during World War I.

 After joining the BEF in 1914, Farr was sent to the front in France; the following May, he collapsed, shaking, and was sent to a hospital for treatment.
 He returned to the battlefield and participated in the Somme Offensive.
 In mid-September 1916, however, Farr refused to go ahead into the trenches with the rest of his squadron; after being dragged forward, struggling, he broke away and ran back.
-He was subsequently court-martialed for cowardice and given a death sentence, which was carried out on October 16.
+He was subsequently court-martialed for cowardice and given a death sentence.

 READ MORE: Life in the Trenches of World War I